liamzdenek/ferment-ai/memory-bank/progress.md

 ## Current Status

 The project is in the **implementation phase**.
-We have set up the project structure, implemented the core constructs, and created the foundation for the runtime system with the Journal, RuntimeModule, ModuleProcessor, and HttpApplication components.
+We have set up the project structure, implemented the core constructs, and created the foundation for the runtime system with the Journal, RuntimeModule, and HttpApplication components.
 We have also clarified the boundaries between the different packages and their responsibilities.
-We need to create a new runtime-types package to define interfaces that both core-constructs-runtime and runtime will implement, and then implement the CoreConstructsRuntimeModule and binding classes in the core-constructs-runtime package.
+We have created the runtime-common package to define interfaces that both core-constructs-runtime and runtime will implement, and implemented the core-constructs-runtime package with a simplified architecture.

 ## What Works

 1. **Project Structure**: We have set up an Nx monorepo with the following packages:
    - `@ferment-ai/core-constructs-lib`: Core construct library (renamed from constructs)
+   - `@ferment-ai/runtime-common`: Common interfaces and utilities for runtime packages
-   - `@ferment-ai/core-constructs-runtime`: Runtime implementation for constructs (new)
+   - `@ferment-ai/core-constructs-runtime`: Runtime implementation for constructs
    - `@ferment-ai/runtime`: Runtime implementation
    - `@ferment-ai/journal`: Journal system
    - `@ferment-ai/api`: API layer